-Out of the top 10 highest-grossing film franchises, Jurassic Park has the fewest number of movies.
-The first three films in the series starred Sam Neill, Laura Dern, and Jeff Goldblum in the lead.
-Based on Michael Crichton’s best-seller, the franchise is centered around a disastrous experiment to create a theme park of cloned dinosaurs.
-Since the release of the 1993 film, numerous video games and comic books have been created as a part of the franchise.
+Out of the top 10 highest-grossing film franchises, Jurassic Park boasts the smallest collection of films.
+The first three in the series starred Sam Neill, Laura Dern, and Jeff Goldblum in the lead.
+Based on Michael Crichton’s bestseller, the franchise is centered around a disastrous experiment to create a theme park of cloned dinosaurs.
+Since the release of the first film, the franchise has expanded to include a variety of video games and comic books.

 In 2015, a new trilogy starring Chris Pratt and Bryce Dallas-Howard was launched.
 Jurassic World was the first film to gross more than $500 million in its opening weekend.
 In the course of its theatrical run, it grossed over $1.6 billion, making it one of the highest-grossing films of that year.
-A fifth film Jurassic World: Fallen Kingdom released in 2018 and, in no time, became the third Jurassic film to pass the billion-dollar mark.
+Jurassic World: Fallen Kingdom, the 5th film in the franchise, released in 2018 and, in no time, became the third Jurassic film to pass the billion-dollar mark.

-The final film in the new trilogy Jurassic World: Dominion grossed $1 billion at the box office, although it didn’t even surpass the domestic box-office figures of the original Jurassic Park (1993).
-Moreover, Dominion was a big critical disaster.
+The final film in the new trilogy Jurassic World: Dominion achieved a remarkable $1 billion at the box office, but fell short of the domestic box-office figures of the original Jurassic Park (1993).
+Additionally, Dominion was a critical disaster.
 No new movies in the dino saga are greenlit as of now.
-But since it’s a massively profitable franchise for Universal Pictures, the studio might hopefully return with fresh ideas in the upcoming years.
+But the fact that it’s a massively profitable franchise for Universal Pictures, the studio might hopefully return with fresh ideas in the coming years.

-That concludes our list of the most powerful franchises in all of movie history.
-Narrowly missing out on the list are the Batman franchise with a global box-office of $4.9 billion and Paramount Studios’ Transformers with a dazzling $4.86 billion.
-With the 2022 release and success of Minions: The Rise of Gru, Despicable Me franchise has now claimed the spot of 13th highest-grossing movie franchise of all time ($4.64 billion).
-Trailing it is Disney’s Pirates of the Caribbean series, which has generated more than $4.52 billion worldwide.
+This wraps up our list of the most powerful franchises in all of movie history.
+Just shy of making the cut is the Middle Earth series with a global box-office haul of $5.8 billion and Paramount Studios’ Transformers with a dazzling $5.29 billion.
+With the 2022 release and success of Avatar 2, the franchise has now claimed the spot of the 13th highest-grossing movie franchise of all time ($5.64 billion).
+Hot on its heels is the Despicable Me franchise at $4.64 billion) and Disney’s Pirates of the Caribbean saga, having amassed over $4.52 billion globally.
 What fandom are you a part of?
-Which of these films have you excited?
+Which of these franchises excite you the most?